hz2432/Recommendation_spark/Readme.md

 #Spark Assignment 3

-This assignment is based on the 3rd chapter of the book - 'Advanced Big Data Analytics with Spark'.
-You can find a copy of the book [here](https://drive.google.com/file/d/0B5BGwUuGBNtNQzByU0JwX29ycTQ/view).

-In this assignment, you will be required to build a recommendation system using Spark and MLib using a dataset published by AudioScrobbler.
+Build a recommendation system using Spark and MLib using a dataset published by AudioScrobbler.
 This data is 500MB uncompressed and can be downloaded [here](http://www-etud.iro.umontreal.ca/~bergstrj/audioscrobbler_data.html).

-You can glance through the chapter and understand how to build the recommendation system.
-The chapter will walk you through Scala code;
-however; you are expected to code in Python.
-Also, the instructions below will help you run this recommendation system on a single node.
-We will be releasing instructions on how to run a Spark cluster on AWS EMR soon.

 ##Setup